omartin2010/jetson-object-detection/ISSUES_TRACKING.md

 - [ ] Test voltage/current with the battery for the Jetson and K4A camera both simultaneously
 - [ ] Move cloud uploader to other class...?
 - [ ] Fix exception handling all along
+- [ ] Add a function to cancel tasks//..... ? because in the mqtt loop that's kind of heavy

 ### Solved issues: